 In Oklahoma, employees must file a workers’ comp claim within two years from one of the following dates:

-If you are ready to explore workers’ comp insurance options for your Oklahoma business, start a free online application today to compare quotes from multiple carriers.
+If you are ready to explore workers’ comp options for your Oklahoma business, start a free online application today to compare quotes from top-rated insurance companies.